Open University of West Africa

 The two founders became driven by the idea of harnessing this “perfect storm” of free Open Educational Resources (OER), cheaper access to mobile technology, and the profound need to spur development through higher-ed in West African countries.

 History

 Located in Ghana, Open University of West Africa (OUWA) provided extremely low-cost education (US$10/year), while also encouraging each student to become an agent of change in this fight.
 In West Africa, less than 10% of students are enrolled in an institution of higher education, and extreme poverty is a life-threatening reality for many.
 Despite some efforts by West African governments to expand educational opportunities, there are no tangible improvements in the field of education in this region of Africa.
 Simple efforts to increase the number of people enrolled in schools have not solved the problem.
-Without accessibility to quality higher-ed, there is little hope of students becoming professionals such as business owners, doctors and government officials.
+Without accessibility to quality higher education, there is little hope of students becoming professionals such as business owners, doctors and government officials.
 Without these industry and community leaders, economic development is almost impossible.